Configuration

 max_concurrent_reexecutions = 64

-The old field names (debounce_quiet, debounce_max, listener_channel_buffer, adaptive_row_threshold) are still accepted as aliases for backward compatibility.
+The old field names (debounce_quiet, debounce_max, listener_channel_buffer) are still accepted as aliases for backward compatibility.

 [mcp]